GtkFontDialogButton and Gsettings

 return GTK_WIDGET (g_object_new (TFE_TYPE_PREF, NULL));

-• The structure _TfePref has font_dialog_btn member.
-It points the GtkFontDialogButton object specified in the XML file “tfepref.ui”.
-The member name font_dialog_btn must be the same as the GtkFontDialogButton id attribute in the XML file.
+_TfePrefhasfont_dialog_btnmember.
+It points to the GtkFontDialogButton object specified in the XML file “tfepref.ui”.
+The member namefont_dialog_btnmust be the same as the GtkFontDialogButton id attribute in the XML file.
+G_DEFINE_FINAL_TYPEmacro expands to:- The declaration of the functions

-• The declaration of the functions tfe_pref_init and tfe_pref_class_init.
-They are defined in the following part of the program.
+tfe_pref_initandtfe_pref_class_init.
+They are defined in the following part of the program. - The definition of the variable

-• The definition of the function tfe_pref_get_type.
+tfe_pref_parent_class. - The definition of the function

 GtkFontDialogButton and Pango